qld-gov-au/ckanext-data-qld/README.md

-# ckanext-data-qld-theme
+# ckanext-data-qld
-A custom CKAN theme extension for Data.Qld
+A custom CKAN extension for Data.Qld

 ## Installation